JonasKlamroth/JJBMC/ReadMe.md

-#JJBMC
+# JJBMC
-JJBMC is a tool develop at the FZI/KIT which enables the bounded model checker [https://github.com/mre/jbmc](JBMC) to verify JML contracts.
+JJBMC is a tool develop at the FZI/KIT which enables the bounded model checker [JBMC](https://github.com/mre/jbmc) to verify JML contracts.
 To run the tool you can either build it manually or use a prebuild docker image.

 # Use docker
 - install docker if not already installed (e.g. sudo curl -sSL https://get.docker.com/ | sh)